blockprotocol/blockprotocol/rfcs/text/0355-graph-non-primitive-data-types.md

 A second kind of composability of data types will also be possible by allowing data types to be defined as choices between data types.
 Conceptually this is similar to JSON Schema's `oneOf` keyword where a schema can take on the shape of _one of_ a list of schemas.
 This composability, instead of constraining the value-space, will allow data types to expand their value-space.

 Lastly, we will allow for data types to compose through the use of lists.
-This means that a data type can be of `{ type: "array" }` and use the `items` keyword to define its value-space(s).
+This means that data types can be of `{ type: "array" }` and use the `items` keyword to define their value-space(s).

-In the next sections we will explore what kind of constraints we will allow and how the mentioned three kinds of composition could look like.
+In the next sections we will explore what kind of constraints we will allow and what the three kinds of composition could look like.

 ## Constraints